Gaokao migration: Migration patterns

 Families migrate to underdeveloped western regions, such as Xinjiang, Ningxia, and Gansu, which are characterized by lower economic development and educational levels.

 Cases

-In 2019, Shenzhen Fuyuan School became the center of a major controversy involving Gaokao migration after local authorities discovered irregularities in its students’ education registrations.
-Investigations revealed that some students had transferred from other provinces, such as Hebei, and registered for the Gaokao using Guangdong household registrations.
-Many of these students, including some from Hengshui High School, a renowned institution known for its rigorous academic training, attended Fuyuan School through an exchange program.
-They used Guangdong’s exam policies to gain potential advantages despite not being genuine residents of the province.
-A mock exam further exposed the issue when over a tenth of the top ten students were identified as transfers.
-Although Shenzhen’s education bureau later confirmed that these students met formal registration requirements, the case highlighted systemic loopholes and raised broader concerns about fairness in the highly competitive Gaokao exam system.
+In 2019 Shenzhen Fuyuan School became the focus of a controversy involving Gaokao migration.
+Local authorities discovered irregularities in its students' education registrations.
+Investigations revealed that some students transferred from other provinces and registered for the Gaokao using Guangdong household registrations.
+Many of these students, including some from Hengshui High School, attended Fuyuan School through an exchange program.
+They used Guangdong's exam policies to gain potential advantages despite not being genuine residents of the province.
+A mock exam continued to expose the issue when over a tenth of the top ten students were identified as transfers.
+Although Shenzhen's education bureau later confirmed that these students met formal registration requirements, the case highlighted systemic loopholes and raised broader concerns about fairness in the highly competitive Gaokao exam system.

 Government responses

 In 2016, the Chinese Ministry of Education issued a notice on effectively addressing the Gaokao migration.

-Notice of the Ministry of Education and Public Security on the comprehensive treatment of "Gaokao migrants".